tale-toul/OCP4baremetalIPI/README.md

 ### Setup DNS service

 A DNS server is required to resolve the names of the hosts in the cluster and some additional service names.
-Follow the instructions in the section [Creating the support V](#creating-the-support-vm).
+Follow the instructions in the section [Creating the support VM](#creating-the-support-vm).

 Alternatively the support VM can be imported following the instructions in section [Import the VM providing DHCP and DNS services](#import-the-vm-providing-dhcp-and-dns-services).